 The Frances P. Bunnelle Foundation’s mission is to improve the quality of life for all Georgetown County residents by focusing in five areas:

 The Frances P. Bunnelle Foundation’s vision is of a diverse community with abundant opportunity for work, recreation and sustainable living.

-Commit to our mission through purposeful team engagement and partnerships.
+Commit to our mission through purposeful team engagement, investment in the community, and partnerships.

 Support equal access to resources and opportunities to achieve improved outcomes for all.